deBurglar/Disaster-tweets-xgboost/README.md

 EDA was performed to understand the distribution and characteristics of the text data.

 #### 📊 Tweet Length Distribution

 ![Tweet Length Distribution](plots/target_distribution.png)

+- As we can see the dataset is balanced(somewhat not a big difference between the distributions)
 - Tweets vary between 20 to 140 characters.
 - Disaster tweets tend to be slightly longer.